mapping-elections/site/_maps/meae.congressional.congress17.ny.county.md

 <!--/html_preserve-->
 :::

-New York elected twenty-six Democratic-Republicans to the Seventeenth Congress.
+New York elected twenty-seven Democratic-Republicans to the Seventeenth Congress.
 Thirteen of the Republicans elected were members of an identifiable faction within the party.
 In New York, some candidates ran as Clintonians who supported internal improvements and soft money.